Chengbingyi/Sweet_moon/README.md

 # Python-moon
- This repository is about Python.
+> This repository is about Python.
+- Scientific computing : numpy,scipy,pandas,cv2,torch
+- Crawler : scrapy